niloycsejnu/Dmoney-REST-API-Testing/README.md

 # Dmoney REST API Testing Project

 ## Project Overview
-This project involves testing the **dMoney REST API** to validate its functionalities, identify issues and provide suggestions for improvement.
+This project involves testing the **Dmoney REST API** to validate its functionalities, identify issues and provide suggestions for improvement.
 The testing focuses on creating, managing and handling transactions between various user roles like(Admin,System User,Agent,Customers,Merchant).

 ---
 ## Tools and Technology